AP-Skill-Development-Corporation/GIST-CSEB-Django/README.md

   - Interface between urls to views with html tags,css stylings,javascript with sample examples on each
   - Template Folder Creation and accessing html file
   - Interface between controller and templates

+# Day-04(09-03-2023):
+  - Overview of MVC,MVT,class,object,method and constructor types
+  - Static File Handling with external and internal css